docxology/mdkv/paper/mdkv_paper.md

 - Tracks: `code` for listings; optional `media_ref` for demos.
 - Flow: update code listings in `code`; search across `code` and `primary` for API drift; export code‑only bundles for IDE extensions and full docs for websites.
 - Benefit: reduces drift between narrative and examples; supports tailored distribution.
+- Notes: pair `code` listings with tested snippets in CI; consider tangling to source when appropriate.

 ### 11.4 Scholarly and technical writing with curated references